 Application for places to Turner Free School will be made in accordance with Kent Local Authority's co-ordinated admission arrangements and will be made on the Secondary Common Application Form (SCAF), provided and administered by the Local Authority.
-In order to avoid confusion the school has agreed to use the dates provided by Kent Local Authority and will offer 180 places for September 2019 admission.
+In order to avoid confusion the school has agreed to use the dates provided by Kent Local Authority and will offer 180 places for September 2020 admission.

-Students with a Statement of Educational Needs or EHCPs will be admitted where Turner Free School is named as the appropriate school.
+Students with an Education Health Care Plans (EHCP) will be admitted where Turner Free School is named as the appropriate school.
 These students will be counted against the PAN.